 - Liquidation can be an involuntary process, whereas dissolution is mainly a voluntary process;

 - Dissolution is not the last act in the life of a company, while liquidation is the last resort strategy in a company’s life;

 - Upon dissolving a company, the shareholders or owners do not receive any proceeds, while upon liquidation, the shareholders or owners receive proceeds only after creditors are paid and there are excess proceeds;

 - Both liquidation and dissolution represent a mechanism of ending a company’s existence.

 We successfully plan and prepare liquidation or dissolution plans and can help you understand the difference between liquidation and dissolution.
-Contact us, your business attorney in Florida to help you plan and execute a liquidation or a dissolution plan.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you plan and execute a liquidation or a dissolution plan.